Patricia A. Duff

 Co-Director, Centre for Research in Chinese Language and Literacy Education (CRCLLE)

-Patricia (Patsy) Duff is Professor of Language and Literacy Education at the University of British Columbia, working in the graduate programs in Teaching English as a Second Language and Modern Language Education primarily.
+Patricia (Patsy) Duff is Professor of Language and Literacy Education at the University of British Columbia, working in the graduate and post-degree certificate programs in Teaching English as a Second Language and Modern Language Education primarily.
 She is also Co-director of the Centre for Research in Chinese Language and Literacy Education.

 Patsy’s main scholarly interests, as an applied linguist, are related to language socialization across bilingual and multilingual settings; qualitative research methods in applied linguistics (especially case study and ethnography and complementary approaches to classroom research); issues in the teaching, learning, and use of English, Mandarin, and other international languages in transnational contexts; the integration of second-language learners in schools, universities, and society; multilingualism and work; and sociocultural, sociolinguistic, and sociopolitical aspects of language(s) in education.
 She has published and lectured widely on these topics.